Briarcliff Manor, New York: Contemporary

 Broadway lyricist Lee Adams and his wife have lived in Briarcliff Manor since the early 2000s.
-Alice Low, who along with her family has lived in Briarcliff Manor since the 1950s, is an author of children's books, poems, and screenplays.
-Minimalist painter Brice Marden grew up in the village, and is a 1956 graduate of Briarcliff High School.
 Biomechanics researcher and Columbia University professor Van C. Mow lives in Briarcliff Manor.
 His brother, architect Donald Mow, lived in Briarcliff and constructed his own house there.
 Warren Adelson lived with his family at Rabbit Hill, a Georgian Revival mansion in Scarborough designed around 1929 by Mott Schmidt.
 Robert Klein, a comedian, singer, and actor, has been living in Briarcliff Manor since the 1980s.
 Robert Mankoff, cartoon editor for The New Yorker magazine, lives in Briarcliff Manor.
 Simon Schama is a British historian and professor at Columbia University, and writer and host of the BBC series A History of Britain.
 Novelist James Patterson, author of the Alex Cross series, is a part-year resident of Briarcliff Manor.
 John Batchelor, host of The John Batchelor Show radio news program, lives in the village with his family.
 He is an active member of the Briarcliff Congregational Church; his wife, Bonnie Ann Rosborough, is the church's pastor.
 Roz Abrams is a national-news anchor known for her work with WABC and WCBS.
 Director, writer and producer Joseph Ruben lives in Briarcliff Manor, and musician Clifford Carter is a graduate of Briarcliff High School.
 William N. Valavanis and Yuji Yoshimura both lived and taught in Briarcliff Manor, where they ran the Yoshimura School of Bonsai from 1972 to 1995.
 Thomas Fitzgerald is a senior creative executive at Walt Disney Imagineering.
 Chef, restaurateur, and James Beard Award winner Michael McCarty was born and raised in Briarcliff Manor.
 Tom Ortenberg, the former CEO at Open Road Films and president at Lionsgate Films, was born and raised in Briarcliff Manor.
 Doris Downes, a botanical artist and widow of art critic Robert Hughes, owns a farmhouse in the village (where they lived for many years).
 Radio journalist and host of Marketplace Kai Ryssdal is from Briarcliff Manor.
 Curlers Bill Stopera and his son Andrew Stopera have lived in the village for over a decade, minor league baseball player Bobby Blevins grew up in the village and graduated from its schools in 2003, and Olympic swimmer Paola Duguet grew up in Briarcliff Manor.
-Susanne Rust, an award-winning investigative journalist, was born and raised in the village.
+Susanne Rust, an award-winning investigative journalist, was born and raised in the village, as was Cameron Young, a top professional golfer, whose father was the head professional at Sleepy Hollow Country Club.